 In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still expected to complete as many of the above items as circumstances permit.

 300.7.1 SUPERVISOR RESPONSIBILITY

-The Supervisor shall review each use of force by any personnel within his/her command to ensure compliance with this policy.
+The Supervisor shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.